aszepieniec/stark-brainfuck/docs/engine.md

 When zero-knowledge is important, the authentication paths in the Merkle tree of the zipped codeword leak small amounts of information  this step involves appending raw randomness to every leaf before computing the Merkle tree.
 With this option enabled, an authentication path for one leaf leaks almost no information about the leaf's sibling – and exactly zero bits of information in the random oracle model, which is when an idealized hash function is used for the security proof.

+### Zipped Codewords

+The Anatomy computes a separate Merkle tree for each codeword.
+This tutorial zips the codewords together before computing the Merkle tree, so that each leaf contains a tuple of field elements.
+This change saves time for both prover and verifier and moreover generates smaller proofs.

+### Two Stages

+More than one Merkle tree is being computed outside of the FRI subprotocol.
+The first Merkle tree contains the randomizer codeword and the codewords of all base columns.
+This Merkle root is sent to the verifier who responds with random scalars $a, b, c, \alpha, \ldots$ These random scalars are needed to compute the table extensions, and so the second Merkle tree contains the codewords of the extension columns.

+This two-stage approach stands in contrast to the one-stage approach used in the Anatomy.
+The extra step of interaction makes the present qualify as a *[Randomized AIR with Preprocessing (RAP)](https://hackmd.io/@aztec-network/plonk-arithmetiization-air)*.

+The third Merkle tree coincides with the codeword that goes into FRI.
+However, since the interface to FRI is being culled (see the next section), this Merkle tree is actually being computed prior to FRI.

 ### Cleaner FRI Interface

 In the Anatomy, FRI returns a list of indices where the top level codeword is probed to check the correct folding with respect to the next codeword.
 The key point is that the same indices are used to verify the correct nonlinear combination of the codewords that were committed to prior to FRI.